-Yesterday we at doitinvest.com tried to cross-refference several exchange rates from Eastern Europe as shown in the Google Finance and Yahoo Finance graphs.
+Yesterday we at doitinvest.com tried to cross-reference several exchange rates from Eastern Europe as shown in the Google Finance and Yahoo Finance graphs.

 Shocking news coming in.
-First of all, neither of those sites, who have the famous interactive charting features, offered the same exchange rates as calculated by the national banks.
+Firstly neither of those sites, who have the famous interactive charting features, offered the same exchange rates as calculated by the national banks.
 For your curiosity, you can visit the National Bank of Poland or the National Bank of the Czech Republic to compare the Polish Zlotyi or the Czech Koruna rates.
-It is tryue, the national banks of the countries calculate average rates based on the national inter-banking forex market.
+It is true, the national banks of the countries calculate average rates based on the national inter-banking forex market.
 But ultimately, these national banks offer for the majority of the companies the trading rates, not some spot sophisticated graphs.

 Well, this is not all my friends.
 Because Yahoo Finance uses for the calculation of the exchange rates different sources (not clear which of Thomson Reuters or the other 5 companies mentioned in the bottom disclaimer), the rates are different.
 From anything else, of course.
 And Yahoo Finance specifically mentions that they don’t check any data – actually they don’t give a cent on the validity of that data!
 So you cannot rely actually on nothing outside the EURUSD pair – and even there I would have some serious reserves.

 And sometimes not even for technical analysis you cannot use Yahoo Finance or Google Finance.
 I found on the google EURRON charts changing points where the currency turned (in the national bank’s statistics) in a different direction than the one mentioned there.
 Funny, isn’t it?